cifanip/high-performance-computing/cases/01_planetary_flow/index.md

 ## 1. Problem setup

+Two-dimensional hydrodynamics possess geometric properties that affect its qualitative long-time behaviour.
+In particular, there exist infinitely many first integrals, called Casimir functions.
+Physically, they state the conservation of the integrated powers of vorticity and reflect that vorticity is advected along stream-lines.
+There is strong evidence that the long-time qualitative dynamics of non-viscous two-dimensional fluids is tied to the conservation of Casimirs.
+To better capture the correct long-time behaviour it is therefore natural to construct numerical methods that preserve these conservation laws.

 [1]: Cifani, P., Viviani, M. and Modin, K., 2023.
 An efficient geometric method for incompressible hydrodynamics on the sphere.
 Journal of Computational Physics.